ElectronicBabylonianLiterature/cuneiform-ocr-data/README.md

 ## Data Preprocessing for Image (Sign) Classification (Details)
+0. Use `move_test_set_for_classification.py` to extract all images belonging to detection test set for classification
 1. Images are cropped from LMU and Heidelberg using `crop_signs.py` and converted to ABZ Sign List via ebl.txt mapping from OraccGlobalSignList/ MZL to ABZ Number
    - Partially Broken and Unclear Signs can be dealt included/excluded on parameter in script
 2. Images from CDP (urschrei-cdp) are renamed using the mapping from the urschrei-repo https://github.com/urschrei/CDP/csvs (look at cuneiform_ocr/preprocessing_cdp)